Tristahu6/Lobster-Land-Park-Market-Analytics/README.md

-# Market Analytics Project
-# Lobster Land Data Analysis and Forecasting
+# Lobster Land Park Market Analytics
 ## Project Background

 Lobster Land, a theme park in Maine, is planning a grand celebration for the July 4th Independence Day holiday.
 The park is set to host an international conference of hoteliers and theme park operators from July 1st to July 4th.